What’s new on Netflix in August 2020 – all the shows and movies coming soon

 Thursday 6th August

-Danger Close: The Battle of Long Tan Australian war movie about the eponymous battle which took place during the Vietnam War
+Danger Close: the Battle of Long Tan Australian war movie about the eponymous battle that took place during the Vietnam War

 Nasha Natasha Documentary about Natalia Oreiro, a Uruguayan singer and actress